SolaceDev/maas-docs-online/docs/group_howto/ght_add_resource_group_scoping.rst

 The tutorial assumes you

 * have azure cli knowledge and owner permission to create resource groups and role assignment
-* know what REST is and kind of know how to send REST requests using your favorite tool.
-But it's okay if you don’t. `Check out this REST intro <https://www.restapitutorial.com/lessons/whatisrest.html>`_ and then come back.
+* familiar with REST and ability to send REST requests using your favorite tool.
+It's okay if you don’t. `Check out this REST intro <https://www.restapitutorial.com/lessons/whatisrest.html>`_ and then come back.

 What you'll need: